Pennsylvania State University, B.A.

 United States Court of Appeals for the Third Circuit

 Nick Cummins is a member of the firm.
 He began working at Bennett, Bricklin & Saltzburg LLC as a law clerk in 2005, while he earned his Juris Doctor from Temple University’s Beasley School of Law.
 While in law school Nick received a number of citations for outstanding writing and oral advocacy.
 After graduating cum laude in 2006, Nick accepted an associate position in the Philadelphia office.
 He became a member in January 2015.
 From 2013 to 2018 he was named a Pennsylvania Super Lawyer® Rising Star.
-Nick was also recently named Super Lawyer® Rising Star in New Jersey in 2018.[i]
+Nick was also recently named Super Lawyer® Rising Star in New Jersey in 2018 and 2019.[i]

 Nick’s work is varied, but focuses primarily on construction law, premises liability, civil rights litigation and appellate advocacy.
 He has received his OSHA 10 certification and frequently represents construction contractors, municipalities, school districts, and police officers in personal injury and property damages claims.
 Nick is a co-head of the firm’s Municipal Liability and Civil Rights Litigation practice group.
 Nick is a member of the Pennsylvania and New Jersey bars, and is also admitted to practice in the Eastern District of Pennsylvania, the Middle District of Pennsylvania, the District of New Jersey and the Third Circuit Court of Appeals.